 I recently asked homeowners on Twitter what they would spend their money on if they had 20k.
 It was exciting for me to see many people respond with “solar panels”.
 Clearly there is a desire to go off the grid, but many people are intimidated or confused about the process.
 Here are some common questions people ask me about solar panels:

 - Don’t I need to budget for a new roof as well?
 No. Most solar projects are retrofitted to existing structures, so don’t think that solar panels are for new builds only.
 The majority of solar panels are installed on existing homes.

 - Will solar panels actually pay off in the long run?
 Solar panels can harness more energy than you need to power your home.
 Some municipalities even offer a buyback program for solar energy.
-Look into rebates and programs offered by your province – you never know where it might pay to make upgrades.
+Look into rebates and programs offered by your province or state – you never know where it might pay to make upgrades.